 Most forms of lymphoma are multicentric and therefore demand a systemic approach.
 This is why chemotherapy is the preferred treatment option for most forms of lymphoma, as chemotherapeutics reach cancer cells via the bloodstream.
 Chemotherapy is very well tolerated by companion animals.
-If the lymphoma is located in 1 spot, local removal via surgery or radiotherapy is the preferred treatment option.
+If the lymphoma is restricted to one location, local removal via surgery or radiotherapy is the preferred treatment option.

 Combination chemotherapy is most frequently used for the treatment of a malignant form of lymphoma.
-This consists of different kinds of chemotherapeutics that are sequentially administered during the course of the treatment.
-How long the treatment is maintained and which chemotherapeutics are exactly used, depend on the (sub)stage of the forms of lymphoma, the presence or absence of paraneoplastic disease, the general state of the dog, the comfort of the dog before and just after treatment vs the chance of response to treatment, side effects of the treatment and of course the time and amounts the owners can invest (some protocols take up to 10 months with weekly treatments, others 15 weeks with treatment every 3 weeks).
-Combination chemotherapy is generally preferred to chemotherapy with only one kind of chemotherapeutic.
+Combination chemotherapy consists of different kinds of chemotherapeutics that are sequentially administered during the course of the treatment.
+The treatment duration and which chemotherapeutics are exactly used, depends on the (sub)stage of the lymphoma, the presence or absence of paraneoplastic disease, the general state of the dog, the balance between the dog’s wellbeing and treatment response, side effects of the treatment and of course the time and budget the owners can invest (some protocols take up to 24 weeks with weekly treatments, others 15 weeks with treatment every 3 weeks).
+Combination chemotherapy is generally preferred over chemotherapy with only one kind of cytostatic drug.

-Remission (the disappearance of the tumor) occurs in 89 to 90% of dogs after combination chemotherapy.
+Remission (the disappearance of the tumour) occurs in 80 to 90% of dogs after combination chemotherapy.
 The median survival time is 10 to 12 months.
-After 2 years, 20-25% of dogs treated with combination chemotherapy are still alive.

 The cost of combination chemotherapy depends on the chemotherapeutic used, the size of the animal, the frequency of administration and (lab) monitoring.
-Before each chemotherapeutic treatment, a blood examination should be done to evaluate whether the levels of certain blood cells are sufficiently high to allow the administration of a new treatment session.
-If the levels are too low, one should wait 5 to 7 days before checking these again.
-If there’s a form of lymphoma present in the bone marrow, these blood levels are more difficult to interpret.
+Before each chemotherapeutic treatment, a blood examination should be done to evaluate whether the levels of certain blood cells are sufficiently high.
+If the levels are too low, treatment should be withheld and the blood should be checked again after 3 to 7 days.
+If there’s lymphoma present in the bone marrow, the blood levels are more difficult to interpret.

 Enzyme therapy such as PEG asparaginase (Oncaspar®) offers an alternative to those who do not want to start with chemotherapy for the treatment of malignant lymphoma forms or leukemia.
 It is also used in conjunction with chemotherapy.
 This enzyme breaks down nutrients (the amino acid asparagine) for the cancer cell, preventing it from dividing.
 With this therapy one does not achieve a cure, but rather a suppression of the disease.